US$10,179raised of $1,000,000.00 goal goal

 I simply can't find the right words but, I am humbly asking humanity as a whole, to help me leave a mark on the ever-resurgent grip of poverty where I live, by the time I die.

-Specifically, I am requesting you to help me create only one lasting solution to the cycle of poverty in my region, in my remaining time on earth.
+Specifically, I am requesting you to help me create only one lasting solution to stem the unending cycle of poverty in my region, in my remaining time on earth.

 What this is all about:

-I live in a part of the world where poverty is just rife, as I once wrote in the British newspaper The Guardian, in January of 2020.
+I live in a part of the world where poverty is simply rife, as I once said here.
+Poverty is insanely high.

-I am requesting humanity as a whole, to help me create only one lasting solution to the cycle of poverty in my region.
-Please be the reason I will leave behind an unlikely solution, by an unlikely creator i.e. myself, and in an unlikely part of the planet, by the time I am gone.
+I am requesting humanity as a whole, to help me create only one lasting solution to stem the cycle of poverty in my region.
+Please be the reason I will leave behind an unlikely solution, by an unlikely creator (i.e. myself), and in an unlikely part of the planet, by the time I am gone.

 Please see "my intended solution" below.
-To see how you can help, including through Employee Workplace Giving & Corporate Matching, see the phrase 'How You Can help' at the very bottom.
+Lastly, to see how you can help, please see the phrase 'How You Can Help' at the very bottom.

-My name is Anthony, a farmer in Namisita, a village in a remote part of Kamuli, in eastern Uganda.
-Like most people here, I have spent most of my life in chronic poverty, but whenever I look at the level of poverty in our region as a whole, something tells me I just must do something to change this, in my remaining lifetime.
+My name is Anthony, a farmer here in Namisita, a village in a remote part of Kamuli, in eastern Uganda.
+My whole life has been defined by chronic extreme poverty, but whenever I look at the level of poverty in our region as a whole, something tells me I just must do something, in my remaining lifetime.